 This project is examining how different types of virtual environments might be used to improve health and wellbeing.

-It is one half of our virtual reality work, and focuses on using 360 degree ‘live action’ environments.
+It is one half of our virtual reality work, and focuses on comparing 360 degree ‘live action’ environments with other methods of immersion.
 Information on our work using computer generated virtual reality can be found here.

 A growing body of evidence shows that spending time in natural settings can have positive effects on health and wellbeing.
 Yet many people may not be able to access these spaces easily.